dandi/handbook/docs/14_publish.md

 Once the `Dandiset` is created, DANDI will automatically create a `draft` version of the `Dandiset` that could be change as many time as needed.
 Once you are ready to publish your data and to create a unique version of your `Dandiset` you can click `Publish` button (the right panel of the landing page).
 Note, that the `Publish` button is only active if all the metadata and asset errors are fixed.

-Remember, that if you need to change the `Dandiset` in the future, you will need to create another version of your `Dandiset`.
+Remember, that if you need to change the `Dandiset` or its metadata in the future, you will need to create another version of your `Dandiset`.
 The content of the specific published version of the `Dandiset` can not be changed.